aTeapot/usda_ndb/README.md

 # UsdaNdb

-A ruby gem wrapping API of USDA National Nutrient Database.
+A ruby gem wrapping API of USDA National Nutrient Database which will let you instantly search for nutrition data.
+You may also consider importing the database with usda-nutrient-database gem.

 ## Installation